-Babies can seem incredibly heavy if you carry them around all day, but for a busy mom there isn’t much choice.
-I’d have loved nothing more than to sit and snuggle my baby all day on the couch.
+Babies can seem incredibly heavy if you carry them around all day, but for a busy mom, there isn’t much choice.

 What Is Babywearing?

 The word babywearing might be new to you, but the practice has been around a long time.
-Parents have been doing it for centuries in many different cultures and places, including in the U.S. when it was a popular way for Native Americans to carry their babies around (source).
+Parents have been doing it for centuries in many different cultures and places, including in the U.S. when it was a popular way for Native Americans to carry their babies around.

 The most common positions for babywearing include:

-The front carry with the baby facing out -- they’ll face the way you’re facing.
-That’s great for older babies who are always curious about the world around them.
+- The front carry with the baby facing out — they’ll face the way you’re facing.
+That’s great for toddler carriers because older babies are always curious about the world around them.

 Some of the most popular types of carriers include: